jraebrown/.dotfiles/.github/CONTRIBUTING.md

-# Excalith Dotfiles Contributing Guide
+# jraebrown Dotfiles Contributing Guide

-Thank you for your interest in contributing to the Excalith dotfiles project!
+Thank you for your interest in contributing to the jraebrown dotfiles project!
 Please take a moment to read through this tiny guide before making any contributions.

 ## What Can I Contribute?